MOISECHRIST/RNAseq_Project/readme.md

 # RNAseq Project

-## About project
+## About the project

 This project investigates the pulmonary immune response to *Toxoplasma gondii* infection in mice using bulk RNA-seq data analysis. *T. gondii* is a medically important intracellular parasite capable of causing severe disease in immunocompromised individuals and in susceptible tissues such as the lungs during acute infection.

-Using a dataset designed to profile global immune transcriptional responses across multiple pathogens, we focus here on comparing wild-type mice with double-knockout (IFNAR⁻/⁻ IFNGR⁻/⁻) mice to assess the contribution of type I and type II interferon signaling pathways to lung immunity during *T. gondii* infection.
+Using a dataset designed to profile global immune gene expression responses across multiple pathogens, we focus here on comparing wild-type mice with double-knockout (IFNAR⁻/⁻ IFNGR⁻/⁻) mice to assess the contribution of type I and type II interferon signaling pathways to lung immunity during *T. gondii* infection.

 ## Pipeline summary